 I’ve heard and preached sermons many times that echoed the words of Rouse’s post.
-Not only must the Christian not do any of the sins on the preacher’s sin list, they must also avoid any behavior that would or could cause an infantile, helpless church member to stumble, a euphemism for falling into sin.
+Not only must Evangelicals not do any of the sins on their preacher’s sin list, they must also avoid any behavior that would or could cause an infantile, helpless church member to stumble — a euphemism for falling into sin.

-Church women are asked to cover their cleavage and legs and wear clothing that mutes their comeliness lest they cause weak men to stumble.
+Church women are asked to cover their cleavage and legs and wear clothing that mutes their sexuality and beauty lest they cause weak men to stumble.
 Want to go see a certain movie or have a glass of wine at a restaurant?
-Make sure weak church members can’t see what you are doing.
+Better make sure weak church members can’t see what you are doing.
 Don’t say anything about what you did in front of a weak church member lest your words cause them to stumble.

 Do you have a story to tell about the preaching on sin in the church you grew up in?
 Did your pastor preach sermons on not causing a brother/sister to stumble?
 Please share your experiences in the comment section.